CharlesWiltgen/how-to-podcast/mp3.md

 The Fraunhofer encoder has a slight quality edge on LAME at typical podcast bitrates (64 and 96 kbps).
 So, use the Fraunhofer encoder.

-Commercial software (including iTunes and Adobe Audition) generally include a licensed Fraunhofer encoder.

-Open source software (including Audacity) generally uses the LAME encoder, although it typically needs to be installed separately.
+Commercial software generally include a licensed Fraunhofer encoder.
+Open source software generally uses the LAME encoder, although it typically needs to be installed separately.

+### Apps known to use Fraunhofer’s MP3 encoder

+* Audition
+* iTunes

+### Apps known to use LAME

+* Audacity
+* Hindenberg

 ## Bitrate